karoldziadkowiec/CookBook/README.md

 - Additional kit: Bootstrap
 - Unit tests: xUnit

-Features of the project: adding a new recipe, editing, deleting, listing recipes, displaying recipes.
+Features of the project: adding and following a new recipe, editing, deleting, listing recipes, displaying recipes.
 Recipes are added to the MSSQL database.
 The current date is displayed in the navigation bar at the top.

 Start page:
 ![Start - Recipes page](https://github.com/karoldziadkowiec/CookBook/blob/master/photos/1.png)